| Title: | Access and Visualize AEMET Weather and Climate Data |

 # Run only when AEMET_API_KEY is detected. url <- "/api/valores/climatologicos/inventarioestaciones/todasestaciones" get_data_aemet(url) # Metadata. get_metadata_aemet(url) # Get data from any API endpoint. # Plain text. plain <- get_data_aemet("/api/prediccion/nacional/hoy") cat(plain) # An image. image <- get_data_aemet("/api/mapasygraficos/analisis") # Write and read. tmp <- tempfile(fileext = ".gif") writeBin(image, tmp) gganimate::gif_file(tmp)# Run only when AEMET_API_KEY is detected. url <- "/api/valores/climatologicos/inventarioestaciones/todasestaciones" get_data_aemet(url) # Metadata. get_metadata_aemet(url) # Get data from any API endpoint. # Plain text. plain <- get_data_aemet("/api/prediccion/nacional/hoy") cat(plain) # An image. image <- get_data_aemet("/api/mapasygraficos/analisis") # Write and read. tmp <- tempfile(fileext = ".gif") writeBin(image, tmp) gganimate::gif_file(tmp)

-Plots a Walter-Lieth climate diagram for a station.
-This function is an
+Plots a Walter-Lieth climate diagram for a station using ggplot2.

 ggclimat_walter_lieth( dat, est = "", alt = NA, per = NA, mlab = "es", pcol = "#002F70", tcol = "#ff0000", pfcol = "#9BAEE2", sfcol = "#3C6FC4", shem = FALSE, p3line = FALSE, ... )ggclimat_walter_lieth( dat, est = "", alt = NA, per = NA, mlab = "es", pcol = "#002F70", tcol = "#ff0000", pfcol = "#9BAEE2", sfcol = "#3C6FC4", shem = FALSE, p3line = FALSE, ... )